Haidra-Org/horde-sdk/docs/index.md

 From anything to requesting your own images, or rolling your own [worker](https://github.com/Haidra-Org/AI-Horde-Worker) software, this package may suit your needs.

 See the navigation bar on the right.
-If you're looking for the code reference, (sub)package names are in italics.
+If you're looking for the code reference, (sub)package names are in monospace font.